YoshiDesign/Steganography/README.md

 The web interface only supports png.

-The CLI interface supports png & jpg / jpeg.
+/tools/steganography.py can be run as is and supports png & jpg / jpeg.

+~# python steganography.py -h

 ## Python3.6